Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Task 1: ECHO Command

 A string was sent from the computer to the Artemis using the `ECHO` command.
-The Artemis added onto the string and responded it back to the computer.
+The Artemis added onto the string and responded.

 **Example:**
 - Sent: `HiHello`